cameronhh/tiny-api/README.md

 Quickly prototyping some front-end code and need a couple of endpoints to return some JSON?
 Perhaps you're integrating front-end with a back-end that does have a test server?
 Make an endpoint that returns static JSON in seconds with [Tiny API](https://tiny-api.dev).

-Tiny API is a REST API Server written in Go.
-Tiny API can be used to make Tiny APIs.
 This repo is the server behind [tiny-api.dev](https://tiny-api.dev).
+The Tiny API Serve is a REST API written in Go using [Gin](https://github.com/gin-gonic/gin).

 ## Setting up the development environment